-The Big Apple boasts of great cultural and recreational experiences that are not to be missed!
+The Big Apple boasts of cultural and recreational experiences that are not to be missed!
 Our NYC Mercy Volunteers enjoy outdoor festivals and movie nights in the city’s many parks during the warmer months and museums, cultural events, and the spectacular Christmas and New Year activities during the colder months.
-Volunteers live in their own apartment on the top floor of a convent in Queens.
-Please note that there is not an elevator in the convent, so the volunteers must utilize the stairs.
-The neighborhood is quite diverse, and there is much to see and do within walking distance or a short subway ride!
+Volunteers live in an apartment in a diverse neighborhood, with much to see and do within walking distance or a short subway ride!
 The daily commute is about 40 to 60 minutes on public transportation depending on the service site.

 Number of Volunteers: 4